Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Stealthy Data Injection Attacks

+In the first case, considering attacking all the measurements in a critical set, then attacking the critical set that has the fewest number of measurements -- as stated in this theorem -- corresponds to the minimum cardinality attack for this specific CS-SMBG.
 As for the second case, if a measurement $k'$ in a critical set containing $k$ is matched -- as part of a maximum matching -- to another critical set (we denote this set by $\mathcal{C}^p$), then measurement $p$ must be attacked since, otherwise, $\mathcal{C}^p$ would have been matched to $p$ sparing $k$ to be matched to another critical set to maximize the cardinality of the matching.
 In other words, matching a critical set $\mathcal{C}^p$ with a measurement $k'\ne p$ while $p$ is not attacked is contradictory to the assumption that this matching is maximum.
-As a result, for a critical set $\mathcal{C}$, such that $k\in\mathcal{C}$, to be discarded from the maximum matching, every measurement in $\mathcal{C}$ must be matched to another critical set.
+As a result, for a critical set $\mathcal{C}$, such that $k\in\mathcal{C}$, to be discarded from a maximum matching, every measurement in $\mathcal{C}$ must be matched to another critical set.
 This implies that at least one measurement of each of these critical sets is attacked.
 Thus, the number of attacked measurements will be at least equal to the number of measurements within $\mathcal{C}$ for the attack to be stealthy.
-Consequently, the stealthy attack containing $k$ that has the lowest cardinality corresponds to attacking only the measurements within the critical set containing $k$ that has the lowest cardinality. \end{IEEEproof}
+Consequently, for a certain CS-SMBG, attacking the critical set that has the fewest number of measurements and which contains $k$ is a SDIA containing $k$ having the lowest cardinality.
+As a result, considering all possible CS-SMBGs, obtained from any set of critical sets that were derived from any original tree, and considering the minimum-cardinality critical set containing $k$ in each one of these CS-SMBGs leads to the following result: a stealthy attack containing $k$ that has the lowest cardinality consists of attacking only the measurements of the critical set containing $k$ that has the lowest cardinality, considering all such critical sets derived from any possible original spanning tree. \end{IEEEproof}

+Here, one can also conclude that the solution to \emph{Problem 1} may not be unique since a critical set containing $k$ of minimum cardinality may not be unique.
+Thus, any critical set containing $k$, whose cardinality is less than or equal to any other critical set containing $k$, is a solution to \emph{Problem 1}.
+In addition, a numerical derivation to the solution of \emph{Problem 1} requires exploring all possible spanning trees over $\mathcal{G}$.
+This could be performed, for example, based on a repeated application of the spanning tree building algorithms proposed in~\cite{TopologicalObs1,ObservabulityAlgorithmGTMatroid,ObservabilityGTAlgorithm}, among other techniques.
+However, our goal here is to provide a graph-theoretic characterization to the solution of \emph{Problem 1}, rather than proposing algorithms to numerically obtain this solution.
+This latter end goal would highly complement the results of the current work and is left to be explored in future extensions.

-Solving \emph{Problem 1} will also facilitate solving another key SDIA problem, referred to as \emph{Problem 2}, and stated as follows.
+Characterizing the solution to \emph{Problem 1} will also facilitate solving another key SDIA problem, referred to as \emph{Problem 2}, and stated as follows.

 \emph{Problem 2:} What is the SDIA with the lowest cardinality?
 In other words, which SDIA is a solution to: